 ADRENAL GLAND DURING CARDIAC ARREST

 In response to the stress of global ischemia, various inflammatory cytokines are synthesized and released, while the complement cascade is activated resulting in chemotaxis and adherence of polymorphonuclear leukocytes (PMNs), increased vascular permeability, activation of blood coagulation, platelet activation, and endothelial and tissue damage[23-26].
-At the same time, toxic reactive oxygen species (ROS) and cytokines, two of the factors responsible for post-arrest adrenal insufficiency, are released from the activated PMNs (Table ).
+At the same time, toxic reactive oxygen species (ROS) and cytokines, two of the factors responsible for post-arrest adrenal insufficiency, are released from the activated PMNs (Table 1).
 In addition, the activated platelets release vasoactive substances causing vasoconstriction which is further enhanced by expression of cyclooxygenase-2 in response to hypoxia and ischemia, the presence of several cytokines, and by increased oxidative stress[27,28].

-Table 1 Causes of post-cardiac arrest adrenal insufficiency
+Table 1 Causes of post-cardiac arrest adrenal insufficiency.

 MOP: Mitochondrial oxidative phosphorylation; pHi: Intracellular pH; PLT: Platelets; ROS: Reactive oxygen species.